-Mr. Beaudoin has served as Chief Transformation Officer at Qualifacts Systems Inc. and Credible Inc. since April 2021.
-Previously he served as Executive Vice President Business Transformation of Nuance from 2017 until 2020 and was responsible for leading efforts to align and fully leverage technologies within Nuance's key vertical markets, and drive growth while improving margins and cost structure.
-Prior to re-joining Nuance in 2017, Mr. Beaudoin held several executive leadership roles, including CFO of SimpliVity Corp. (now HPE SimpliVity) from 2015 to 2017; Executive Vice President and CFO of Nuance from 2008 to 2015; President and CFO of Polaroid Corporation; Senior Vice President and CFO of Parametric Technology Corporation; and a number of senior finance positions during his 24-year career at Digital Equipment Corporation then Compaq Computer Corporation (now Hewlett Packard).
+Mr. Beaudoin has served as our Chief Financial Officer since May 2022.
+Previously, he served as Chief Transformation Officer at Qualifacts Systems Inc. and Credible Inc. from April 2021 to April 2022, as Executive Vice President Business Transformation of Nuance from 2017 until 2020 and was responsible for leading efforts to align and fully leverage technologies within Nuance's key vertical markets, and drive growth while improving margins and cost structure.
+Prior to re-joining Nuance in 2017, Mr. Beaudoin held several executive leadership roles, including CFO of SimpliVity Corp. (now HPE SimpliVity) from 2015 to 2017; Executive Vice President and CFO of Nuance from 2008 to 2015; President and CFO of Polaroid Corporation; Senior Vice President and CFO of Parametric Technology Corporation; and a number of senior finance positions during his 24-year career at Digital Equipment Corporation, then Compaq Computer Corporation (now Hewlett Packard).
 Mr. Beaudoin holds a B.S.B.A. degree and an M.B.A. from Babson College.
 With more than 40 years' experience, Mr. Beaudoin has deep insight and experience in developing financial and operational leadership strategies for global enterprises, all of which we believe makes him well qualified to serve as a member of our Board.

-Marianne Budnik Age: 53
+Marianne Budnik Age: 54

-Compensation Committee and Nominating and Governance Committee Member

-Board Member since: October 2019

-Ms. Budnik has served as Chief Marketing Officer at Crowdstrike Holdings Inc. since 2020.
+Compensation Committee and Nominating & Governance Committee Member Board Member since: October 2019 Ms. Budnik has served as Chief Marketing Officer for Talon Cyber Security since March 2022.
+Previously, she served as Chief Marketing Officer at Crowdstrike Holdings Inc. from 2020 to March 2022.
 Prior to joining Crowdstrike, Ms. Budnik served as Chief Marketing Officer for CyberArk Software Ltd. from 2017 to 2020.
 Her prior experience also includes serving as the Chief Marketing Officer for SimpliVity Corporation (acquired by Hewlett Packard Enterprise) from 2014 to 2017, and as Chief Marketing Officer for Acme Packet, Inc. (acquired by Oracle Corporation) and CA Technologies.
-Ms. Budnik served as a director at Schibsted Media Group from 2014-2017.
-Ms. Budnik holds an M.B.A. from Boston University Questrom School of Business, and a bachelor's degree from Babson College.
+Ms. Budnik served as a director at Schibsted Media Group from 2014 to 2017.
+Ms. Budnik currently serves as a director of F5, Inc. Ms. Budnik holds an M.B.A. from Boston University Questrom School of Business, and a bachelor's degree from Babson College.
 Ms. Budnik is a seasoned technology marketing executive, experienced in leading transformational marketing initiatives at high growth companies, and driving market disruption with some of the fastest growing B2B start-ups in the technology and telecommunications industries, all of which we believe makes her well qualified to serve as a member of our Board.